 2. Catimor Gayo

 Catimor was bred by crossing Caturra (a Bourbon mutation) with Timor Hybrid (a natural Arabica–Robusta cross).
-Its primary advantage is disease resistance, especially against coffee leaf rust, which devastated farms in the 20th century.
+Its primary advantage is disease resistance, especially against coffee leaf rust, which devastated farms in the 20th century, making Catimor one of the most widely planted Gayo coffee variants.

 While Catimor has a reputation for being less refined in flavor, in the Gayo Highlands, it surprises many with its bold, earthy, and herbal cup, accented by spice-like undertones.